sjlu/CodeIgniter-Bootstrap/README.md

 You will need a proper web server that can run PHP 5.0 or higher.
 I will also suggest using a MySQL database, though you also encouraged to use other libraries that support a better database like MongoDB.

+###Recommendations

+* You should consider using the Migration Class that CodeIgniter includes.
+This will allow you to easy migrate your database to different environments.

+* Remember to change the environment variable located in the `index.php` file.
+Changing the environment type will change the behavior or your application from a rapid-agile development environment to a fast-cached production environment.

 ###Built Around Heroku

 Everyone likes free hosting, especially one that easily scales.
 By design, a LAMP stack has a much higher scalability and availability than most technologies.
 There are some things that have been added to detect Heroku environments.